vippsas/vipps-wix/README.md

 ---
 END_METADATA -->

-# Vipps for Wix
+# Vipps Payment for Wix

 <!-- START_COMMENT -->
 💥 Please use the plugin pages on [https://developer.vippsmobilepay.com](https://developer.vippsmobilepay.com/docs/vipps-plugins/). 💥
 <!-- END_COMMENT -->

-This module is hosted on [GitHub](https://github.com/vippsas/vipps-wix).

-This is the official Vipps Payment for Wix.
+This is the official *Vipps Payment for Wix*.
 More than 4 million Norwegians use Vipps.
 Give them a fast and familiar shopping experience in Wix too!

 This is the official Vipps plugin that provides a direct integration with Wix.
 Now you can let your customers choose Vipps directly in the checkout.